Earl of Lincoln: Earls of Lincoln, eighth creation (1572)

 The seat of the Dukes of Newcastle was Clumber House near Worksop, Nottinghamshire.
 However, the house was demolished in 1938.
 The surrounding estate was sold to the National Trust in 1946 and is now a country park featuring a walled kitchen garden, open to the public.

-An extensive collection of papers of the Pelham-Clinton Dukes of Newcastle-under-Lyne has been deposited at the department of Manuscripts and Special Collections, The University of Nottingham.
+An extensive collection of papers of the Pelham-Clinton family, Dukes of Newcastle, is deposited at the Department of Manuscripts and Special Collections at the University of Nottingham.